atikul-islam-sajib/GoodPractiseDSID/README.md

 ## Introduction
 This repository dedicated to building and evaluating an Alzheimer's disease image classifier.
 The repo encompasses all steps from initial data handling to advanced model evaluation, demonstrating a complete workflow in medical image analysis using deep learning.

+## Documentation
+For detailed documentation on the implementation and usage, visit the [GPSG Documentation](https://atikul-islam-sajib.github.io/GoodPractiseID-deploy/).

 ## Detailed Command Line Operations:

 1. **Cloning Repository**: